swei5/michigan_notes/EECS-485/9 Client-Side Applications.md

 2. Static HTML includes a `<script>` tag with file path to JavaScript
 3. Client requests JavaScript source code
 	- Server responds with static JavaScript file
+	- *Or the React Framework*
 1. Client executes JavaScript
 2. JavaScript makes request to REST API
 	- Server responds with `JSON`
-1. JavaScript parses `JSON` into an object
+3. JavaScript parses `JSON` into an object
-2. JavaScript uses data in object to modify the DOM
+4. JavaScript uses data in object to modify the DOM
+	- *DOM manipulation provided by React Framework*
-3. Page updates
+1. Page updates
+	- *When virtual DOM reconciles with real DOM*

 ```ad-tldr
 Our goal is to modify the **DOM** using data from the REST API.